tiptoppress/category-posts-widget/readme.txt

 * Version 3.0 or later version uses WordPress 2.9's built in post thumbnail functionality.

 == Frequently Asked Questions ==
+= Excerpt length filter doesn't works =
+The manual WordPress excerpt is often confused with the automatic excerpt.
+While both are related to the manual excerpt, they are different from it.
+When a post has no manual excerpt WordPress generates an excerpt automatically by selecting the first 55 words or the setted excerpt filter length, which we use in our widget, of the post.
+This means the excerpt length filter works only with automatic excerpt.
+If you manually added an excerpt, you'd want it all to be shown.
+WordPress Codex: <a target="_blank" href="http://codex.wordpress.org/Excerpt#Excerpt.2C_automatic_excerpt.2C_and_teaser">3 Excerpt, automatic excerpt, and teaser</a>

-= The font-size is different from that of other widgets? = Please use the option: "Disable widget CSS".
+= The font-size is different from that of other widgets or the Theme? = Please use the option: "Disable widget CSS".

 = I want the title as a link pointing to the selected Categorie page? =